Through Kenana Down Under we dedicate ourselves to the empowerment of African women.

 The adorable Kenana Knitter range is now found in galleries, zoos, gift stores, homewares' emporiums, women's and children's boutiques, in day spas and at markets.
 View our current stockists.

-One Colour with Kenana Down Under attends two AGHA trade fair each year, Sydney and Melbourne, where interested stockists can view, cuddle and order the range.
+Kenana Down Under attends two AGHA trade fair each year, Sydney and Melbourne, where interested stockists can view, cuddle and order the range.
 The range is also available to be ordered throughout the year by contacting us directly.

 For enquiries about products please email firstname.lastname@example.org or use our contact page.